 When to apply

 Many law firms look to fill their training contract places two years in advance.
 For law undergraduates this means applying in June/July of the summer vacation between your second and third year (and before you start the GDL if you are a non-law graduate), though some firms set different deadlines.
 Some smaller firms accept applications only a year in advance, when they will have a better idea of their personnel requirements.
 You can consult our searchable list of law firms that recruit trainees to get more information on when to apply.
 Check out our application deadlines page.

 How to apply

 Applications should be made direct to the contact responsible for trainee recruitment at the law firm.
 You can get this contact name (along with the address details and application procedure) from our searchable directory of law firms.
 Competition for training contracts is often fierce, with many firms getting hundreds of applications for a single place.
 You will therefore need to ensure that each application is tailored specifically to each individual firm if you want to give yourself a chance of success.

-In 2012 the SRA controversially decided to abolish the minimum salary for trainees as of 1 August 2014, meaning that the minimum payable to trainees from that date will be the National Minimum Wage.
-In practice, the larger commercial firms in London and the other major legal centres such as Leeds, Birmingham, Manchester and Bristol will pay considerably more than this; at a major London firm you could expect to start on a salary of between approximately £25,000 and £40,000.
+In 2012 the SRA controversially decided to abolish the minimum salary for trainees as of 1 August 2014, meaning that the minimum payable to trainees is now the National Minimum Wage.
+In practice, the larger commercial firms in London and the other major legal centres such as Leeds, Birmingham, Manchester and Bristol will pay considerably more than this; at a major London firm you could expect to start on a salary of between approximately £26,000 and £40,000.